ceydab/NLP_Projects/README.md

 1. **Text Classification**: Classifying text documents into different categories using NLP techniques.
 2. **Text Embedding**: Embedding different datasets using CBOW and Skipgram.

-Each project is contained within its own .py file, along with outputs and explanations of the code.
+Each project is contained within its own .py or .ipynb file, along with outputs and explanations of the code.

 ## **Note**
 This repository reflects my learning journey and includes practical applications of NLP techniques.
 It will continue to be updated with new projects and improvements over time.